Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/smart-feeds.markdown

 Any article you mark as *Starred* will appear in this list.
 Stars can mean anything you want, but some common uses are:

 - an article to read later
-- something you really liked and might read again
+- something you liked and might read again
 - inspiration for your own future blog (or microblog) post